dobobaie/nuxeo-uploader/README.md

 ## Works

 To upload a file in nuxeo you have to fill `file` property but if you want to attach files in a entity you have to fill 'attach' property.
-Easy, fast and why have you choose Nuxeo ?
-It's horrible ...